rhattox/vault-had/README.md

 # vault-had
 Vault Http Automated Deployer

+This is a simple project to automate vault secret creation, this is intended to migrate all secrets from local files (secrets.yaml) to vault files

 # How to use it:

 Create an enviroment variable file in the root directory